RickCavalla/geo-mapping-challenge/README.md

 # Three base layers, one overlay

 # NOTE! static/js/config.js is a dummy file
-# To run locally, place your mapbox api key in file
+# To run locally, place your mapbox api key in static/js/config.js